refinedev/refine/documentation/docs/guides-concepts/contributing/index.md

 We suggest using [biome VSCode extension](https://biomejs.dev/reference/vscode/) to handle linting & formatting on your local environment to avoid unexpected failures on CI.

+Since biome doesn't have markdown support yet, we are using prettier to format markdown files.

 ### Commit Convention

 Commit messages are essential to keep everything clear in our development process.
 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to keep our commit messages consistent and easy to understand.